YoshiHK/Rhythm-Game-Assistant/Phase 5 - Productionization/observability_experiments/README.md

-## Phase 5 – Observability & Experimentation
+## Phase 5 – Observability & Experimentation Layer

 This layer defines how the system **measures effectiveness** and **runs controlled experiments** during Phase 5 (Productionization).